TKabakov/HTML/README.md

 # HTML
-All my practice on HTML
+All my practices on HTML